 This shift has led to a talent gap.
 Employers must build teams with a blend of skills that can face the more challenging and complex sides of procurement, including the application and adoption of new technology.

 Solid technical skills and knowledge are vital to the mix, as are basic soft skills such as effective communication.
 However, other traits, such as self-awareness and the ability to adapt, will become even more critical to the procurement function of the future.

-Some skills that naturally fit procurement, and will help you build out other skills and experience you need to succeed, include:
+Some of the skills that naturally fit procurement, and will help you build out other skills and experience you need to succeed, include the following:

 Often underrated, street smarts involve your ability to see an opportunity in the future and map out how you can get to it.
 Exposure to challenging and complex situations gives you the opportunity to build up confidence, resilience and adaptiveness to overcome obstacles in the future, but, more importantly, to anticipate them first.

 Self-awareness is a key element of emotional intelligence and vital within the workplace.
 Knowing your strengths, weaknesses and personality traits is a meta-skill that will enable you to develop some of the competencies you lack, make the most of the qualities and skills you possess and recognize how well you work with others.